 Insurance coverage for dependents is not included in the Annenberg funding package.
-USC does not offer coverage for dependents.
+USC does not offer coverage for dependents under student health insurance.

 If you ever choose to waive your student health insurance, you must complete a waiver form.
 Please scroll down on this page and click on the red Insurance Waiver button.